Using a Custom Spell-Check Engine

 From here on, every word in the editor is checked against the regulatory service.
 "Briletumab-7XQ" no longer carries a red squiggle.
 "Briletumab-7XR," which does not exist in the regulatory database, does.

-Trial report editor with industry-specific compound names accepted as valid while an unknown variant is flagged
+Trial report editor in the SpiceLogic WinForms HTML Editor accepting industry-specific compound names as valid while flagging an unknown variant via the custom ISpellCheckerEngine.

 When the simple engine isn't enough